MetaCenterCloudPuppet/cesnet-hbase/README.md

 HTTPS support requires:

 * enabled security (*realm* => ...)
+  * configured Kerberos (/etc/krb5.conf, /etc/krb5.keytab)
+  * /etc/security/keytab/hbase.service.keytab
+  * enabled security on HDFS
+  * enabled security on zookeeper, if external
 * /etc/security/cacerts file (*https_cacerts* parameter) - kept in the place, only permission changed if needed
 * /etc/security/server.keystore file (*https_keystore* parameter) - copied for each daemon user
 * /etc/security/http-auth-signature-secret file (any data, string or blob) - copied for each daemon user
 * /etc/security/keytab/http.service.keytab - copied for each daemon user

-All files should e availavle also from installing of Hadoop cluster, no additional files are needed.
+All files should be available already from installing of Hadoop cluster, no additional files are needed.
 See cesnet-hadoop puppet module documentation for details.

-The following hbase class parameters are used for HTTPS (see also [Parameters](parameters)):
+The following hbase class parameters are used for HTTPS (see also [Parameters](#parameters)):

-[*realm*] required
-  Kerberos realm, or empty string to disable security.
-  To enable security, there are required:
-  * configured Kerberos (/etc/krb5.conf, /etc/krb5.keytab)
-  * /etc/security/keytab/hbase.service.keytab
-  * enabled security on HDFS
-  * enabled security on zookeeper, if external

-[*https*] undef
-  Enable https support.
-It needs to be set when Hadoop cluster has https enabled.

-* **true**: enable https
-* **hdfs**: enable https only for Hadoop, keep HBase https disables
-* **false**: disable https

-[*acl*] undef

-  Set to true, if setfacl command is available and /etc/hadoop is on filesystem supporting POSIX ACL.
-  It is used to set privileges of ssl-server.xml for HBase.
-If the POSIX ACL is not supported, disable this parameter also in cesnet-hadoop puppet module.
+ * *realm* (required for HTTPS) Enable security and Kerberos realm to use.
+ * *https* (undef) Enable support for https.
+ * *https_keystore* (/etc/security/server.keystore) Certificates keystore file.
+ * *https_keystore_password* (changeit) Certificates keystore file password.
+ * *https_keystore_keypassword* (undef) Certificates keystore key password.

-Enable also *acl* parameter, if is it enabled also for Hadoop cluster in cesnet-hadoop puppet module.
+ * *acl* (undef) If setfacl command is available. *acl* parameter needs to be enabled, if is it enabled also for Hadoop cluster in cesnet-hadoop puppet module.

 <a name="multihome"></a>
 ###Multihome Support